Boarding has been an essential feature of Harrogate Ladies’ College since the College’s foundation. It remains so today.

 “I’m a Day Girl, but my Mum often says she rarely sees me as I’m always spending time with boarding friends!”

-We have five boarding Houses.
+We have four boarding Houses.
 Each one is a distinctive and, it has to be said, grand Edwardian building.
 The Houses have all been converted to provide excellent, modern accommodation for our girls.
 Younger pupils will share rooms with two or three other girls, but older girls will share with one other person, and by the Upper Sixth the majority have their own room.

 Each House has its own Housemistress and, depending on its size, one or two assistant Housemistresses.
 They reside within the boarding Houses and so there is always an adult presence in the House.
-Other, non-resident teaching staff assist with evening duties.

 Each House provides for all aspects of a girl’s life in College.
 Girls live in their Houses outside of school hours, although the main school buildings are open well into the evening to allow them access to the Library and other academic facilities for their prep.
 The main meals of the day – breakfast, lunch and dinner – are eaten in the School’s main dining room, although each House has excellent kitchen facilities to allow girls to prepare snacks and the like at other times.
 In Tower House, girls make their own breakfast and many of their own meals in their ultra-modern kitchen.
 Facilities in all the Houses allow girls to socialise together and provide them with the opportunity to get on with their work in suitably peaceful conditions.
 HLC has its own Health Centre on site.
 It is staffed round the clock by a trained nurse.
-A local, female, GP visits the College to provide us with regular surgeries.
+A local, female, GP visits the College to provide regular appointments for pupils.

 Ordinary school life takes up much of the time of all girls.
 We work hard to allow all our boarders to enjoy life to the full.
 Outings are arranged to local cities, such as York and Leeds.
 There are regular trips to the cinema and theatre in Harrogate.
 Girls are encouraged to use the excellent sporting facilities we have on site, and they also have access to our musical resources.
 The Assistant Housemistresses arrange a programme of both fun and more serious activities on at least one evening every week and each weekend.
 Sixth Formers are allowed a degree of controlled independence to enable them to develop the skills and resources they will need for the next stage of their lives.